 - If you don’t like capers, leave them out all together.
 The sauce is so good either way.

-Easy Creamy Garlic Butter Shrimp Piccata Recipe!
+Watch How Easy This Creamy Garlic Butter Shrimp Piccata Recipe is!

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!